-- Step 1 – Sign into Galaxy (located on the UTD Homepage in the upper right corner) with your NetID and password.
+- Step 1 – Sign into eLearning (located on the UTD Homepage in the upper right corner) with your NetID and password.

 - Step 2 – In the “My Organizations” section, please select Responsible Conduct of Research.

 - Step 3 – Select Responsible Conduct of Research Homepage from the menu bar on the left side of the screen.

 - Step 5 – Once you have clicked on the appropriate link, a new window will launch the online course.
 Please make sure to disable the pop-up blocker on your browser to view the course.

 - Step 6– To navigate the course, use the controls and links in each course module or the navigation links in the course menu.

 - Step 7 – Once you’ve completed the course, please access the link for the “Quiz” on the Responsible Conduct of Research Homepage.
 Select the “begin” button and complete the questions for credit.
 Participants must obtain a score of 80% or higher on each quiz.
 When a passing score is achieved, the quiz will be marked “COMPLETE”.
 You will then have access to the next course.
 There are thirteen courses in the Responsible Conduct of Research Foundations Training.

 RCR Development Series

 In order to earn an RCR Development Series certification, students, postdocs, and staff must complete the online RCR Foundations Training and attend the additional eight core workshops.
 Workshop modules are offered once each in the fall and spring semester.
 Sessions do not have to be attended in sequential order and can be completed across multiple semesters.
 All core workshops must be completed in the first 24 months of receiving support from NSF or select NIH grants.

 - Introduction to Responsible Conduct of Research